saraozn/tp/docs/DeveloperGuide.md

       * Delete client profile
     * Find :
       * Match customer to property
+    * Filter
+      * Filter customers based on budget and characteristics
+    * Match
+      * Match customers to appropriate properties
 2. Property
    * Create :
      * Can add features of the property available (big, high-storey)